CarissaHluchan/self-care-center/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-I am a jounior dev in my 3rd week of a devloper boatcamp at Turing Sowaftware and Designi Was given 5 days to complete the project.
+I am a jounior dev in my 3rd week of a devloper boatcamp at Turing Sowaftware and Design.
+I Was given 5 days to complete the project.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)